Szymon-Michalak/iOS-Resources/blog/HowDoYouCreateInteroperabilityBetweenObjectiveCAndSwift.md

 Now, these Objective-C entities are automatically available in any Swift file within the same target without the use of any additional `import` statements.

-**Exposing Swift to Objective-C**
+## **Exposing Swift to Objective-C**
 Now, what if you wrote a cool extension in Swift that you want to have access to in Objective-C?

 You can work with types declared in Swift from within the Objective-C code in your project by importing an Xcode-generated header file (e.x.
-“ProductModuleName-Swift.h").This file is an Objective-C header that declares the Swift interfaces in your target.
+“ProductModuleName-Swift.h").
+This file is an Objective-C header that declares the Swift interfaces in your target.

 You don’t need to do anything special to use the generated header - just import it in the Objective-C classes as needed: